sovrynn/ecdo/4-LOCATION-MAPPING/asia/china/README.md

 ## Longest Inhabited Cities

-Beijing and Luoyang only two locations in China which have been inhabited continuously for a long time.
+Beijing and Luoyang are the only two locations in China which have been inhabited continuously for a long time.

 ![oldest cities](img/china-old-cities.png "china old cities")